2 floors of Dania Beach apartment building evacuated after rooftop pool leaks for 2nd time

 Dania Beach officials and the apartment building’s management company said they are working to put up displaced residents in local hotels.

+The units that suffered the most damage have no electricity.
+In half of the building, the power remains on.

-However, it remains unclear when they will be able to return to their homes.
+However, it remains unclear when those residents living in the affected units will be able to return to their homes.

+Residents are looking for compensation since this is the second time the water has leaked from the pool.

+“We’ll tell them they’re costing a lot of money, too.
+They’re went like, ‘The lease is $120, $280.’
+It is an inconvenience,” Linda said.
+“Me, I’m just looking to get compensated.
+Everybody’s afraid; people are even thinking that maybe the building is gonna come down or something.
+We don’t know how it’s deteriorating or anything like that.”

 “I don’t know how long.
 I don’t know what the process is,” said resident Morris Goldwire.